-Citizens of non-EU countries wanting a residence permit in Spain quickly, since it gives full residential rights and some significant tax advantages.
+Citizens of non-EU countries want a residence permit in Spain quickly since it gives full residential rights and some significant tax advantages.

-The Spanish Golden Visa has two important advantages: there is no requirement to spend specific periods of time in Spain and there is no need to be a tax resident.
+The Spanish Golden Visa has two important advantages: there is no requirement to spend specific periods in Spain and there is no need to be a tax resident.